Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

-For a general frequency $\omega $, the constants $C_{\omega k}$ and $D_{\omega k}$ thus found will be complex.
-To apply Robin boundary conditions (\ref{eq:XinfinityRobin}), we require the ratio $D_{\omega k}/C_{\omega k}$ to be real.
-According to (\ref{eq:SRcriterion}), superradiant modes can exist only for frequencies have a real part $\Re (\omega )$ satisfying $0<\Re (\omega )<k\Omega /\ell $.
+According to (\ref{eq:SRcriterion}), superradiantly scattered modes can exist only for frequencies having a real part $\Re (\omega )$ satisfying $0<\Re (\omega )<k\Omega /\ell $ for $k>0$.
 We therefore consider only frequencies whose real parts lie in this interval.
-For fixed $\Re (\omega )$, we use {\tt {MATHEMATICA}}'s inbuilt root-finding command {\tt {FindRoot}} to find the value of $\Im (\omega )$ for which the imaginary part of $D_{\omega k}/C_{\omega k}$ vanishes.
-We then determine the parameter $\zeta $ (\ref{eq:XinfinityRobin}) governing the Robin boundary conditions from
+For a general frequency $\omega $, the constants $C_{\omega k}$ and $D_{\omega k}$ (\ref{eq:Xinfinity1}) describing the behaviour of the scalar field mode at infinity will be complex.
+To apply Robin boundary conditions (\ref{eq:XinfinityRobin}), we require the ratio $D_{\omega k}/C_{\omega k}$ to be real, which will only occur at particular frequencies.
+When the imaginary part of $D_{\omega k}/C_{\omega k}$ vanishes, we determine the parameter $\zeta $ (\ref{eq:XinfinityRobin}) governing the Robin boundary conditions from

 and the energy flux ${\mathcal {F}}_{E}/F$ using (\ref{eq:flux1}).
 We mostly take a branch of the $\arctan $ function such that $\zeta \in [0, \pi )$; however in part of our analysis it will be helpful to consider instead $\zeta \in (-\frac{\pi }{2},\frac{\pi }{2}]$.